OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 ```

 JSON itself can be stored anywhere, e.g., a (NoSQL) database or a file.
 You just need to make sure that any JSON that contains secrets has been appropriately protected (e.g., encrypted/HMACed).
-See the "Data Storage on iOS" chapter for more details.
+See the chapter "[Data Storage on iOS](0x06d-Testing-Data-Storage.md)" for more details.

 ##### Property Lists and Codable